-This Information Circular is provided in connection with the solicitation of proxies by or on behalf of management of NFI Group Inc. ("NFI" and, together with its subsidiaries, the "Company") for use at the annual meeting (the "Meeting") of shareholders (the "Shareholders") of NFI to be held on Thursday May 5, 2022 commencing at 12:00 pm (Winnipeg time) in a virtual meeting format only, by way of a live audio-only webcast at https://meetnow.global/MSGRA9U, and at all postponements or adjournments thereof, for the purposes set forth in the accompanying Notice of Meeting.
+This Management Information Circular (the "Information Circular") is provided in connection with the solicitation of proxies by or on behalf of management of NFI Group Inc. ("NFI" and, together with its subsidiaries, the "Company") for use at the annual meeting (the "Meeting") of shareholders (the "Shareholders") of NFI to be held on Friday May 3, 2024 at 10:00 am (Central time) in a virtual-only meeting format, by way of a live audio-only webcast at http://meetnow.global/MF4DUZG and at all postponements or adjournments thereof, for the purposes set forth in the accompanying Notice of Meeting.

-All references to "Common Shares" in this Information Circular refer to common shares of NFI.
-If you hold Common Shares, you are a Beneficial Owner and are entitled to receive notice of, participate and vote at the Meeting as further described in this Information Circular.
+All references to "Common Shares" in this Information Circular refer to common shares in the capital of NFI.
+If you hold Common Shares as of the Record Date (as defined below), you are a Beneficial Owner (as defined below) and are entitled to receive notice of, participate and vote at the Meeting as further described in this Information Circular.